Five Insights On Political Parties in the Wake of Biden’s Exit

 Getting President Biden to withdraw was a collective action problem: everyone thought it was the best thing to do based on polls even before the ill-fated debate, but few were willing to be the first ones to publicly say it and bear whatever costs might come.
 A strong party would have not allowed such a momentous decision to come down to one person’s choice to begin with.
 Mark Schmitt writes that “the choices that led to Biden’s securing renomination were personal and uncoordinated: Biden hinted that he would be a transitional president… but at some point decided his remarkable successes meant he should run again.”

 Strong parties provide forums for collective decision-making.
-They aggregate various individual preferences, sort out differences, and create coalitions in a way that ensures the party can function individual disagreements.
+They aggregate various individual preferences, sort out differences, and create coalitions in a way that ensures the party can function despite individual disagreements.
 Ultimately, strong parties exist to prevent one person from amassing power.
 Jennifer Dresden and Cerin Lindgrensavage put it best: “this kind of push and pull leads to compromises that keep everyone in a party rowing in largely the same direction, without allowing any single person to unilaterally dictate what that direction is.”

 3. Devolving Power to Parties Would Strengthen Democracy